 Meanwhile, heat the olive oil in the frying pan, add garlic and cumin, and sauté for 30 seconds, stirring constantly.

 Add garlic mixture to the lentils, and continue simmering, partly covered, for another 10 minutes.

 Lentil soup freezes beautifully, especially if you save it into 1 serving containers.
-To reheat, put a bit of water in a pot, add the frozen soup, and cook over medium heat, stirring and flipping the frozen block of soup frequently.
-The soup will melt into the water within minutes.
+To reheat, put a bit of water in a pot, add the frozen block of soup, and cook over medium heat, stirring and flipping the block frequently.
+It will dissolve into the water within minutes.

 This red lentil soup recipe is adapted from A Fistful of Lentils: Syrian-Jewish Recipes from Grandma Fritzie’s Kitchen, by Jennifer Felicia Abadi.